rechenplan/fruityos/README.md

 ./build.sh
 ```

-The build requires GCC and NASM for bootstrapping the Jabara compiler and
+The build requires a C compiler (cc) and NASM for bootstrapping the
+Jabara compiler, Orgasm assembler, and bootloaders.
+After that it is
-Orgasm assembler.
-Standard POSIX shell utilities are required by build
+entirely self-hosting :).
+Standard POSIX shell utilities are required
-scripts.
-QEMU and OVMF are required only for the supplied run script.
+by build scripts.
+QEMU and OVMF are required only for the supplied run
+script.

 ## Run